 Accepted Graduate Students

 Once you have been accepted to a master's degree program at Berklee College of Music, you should complete the following steps to prepare to begin your program.

 In order to confirm your attendance and reserve your place in the entering class, you must submit your tuition deposit by the following deadlines:

-- May 1, 2017 for all graduate programs based on the Valencia and Boston campuses (including the low-residency music therapy program)
+- May 1, 2017, for all graduate programs based on the Valencia and Boston campuses

 However, we strongly encourage you to submit your deposit as soon as possible.
 Waiting to submit your deposit means that Berklee cannot verify your plans to attend, and failure to meet the above deadlines risks forfeiting your place to another qualified student.
 The deposit also ensures that you are sent important registration and payment information.

 Please visit the tuition deposit section for information regarding methods of deposit payment.

 Students who are U.S. citizens or permanent residents may apply for Federal Direct Unsubsidized Stafford loans through the Free Application for Federal Student Aid (FAFSA).
 Graduate students may be eligible to borrow up to $20,500 under the Federal Direct Unsubsidized Loan program.
 The $20,500 will be divided and distributed evenly across all semesters.
 Interest will begin to accrue upon disbursement and the interest rate is fixed at 5.84 percent.
 The loan also has a 1.068 percent origination fee that is deducted proportionately each time that a loan disbursement is made.

 For more information, please visit the financial aid section.